15700 Old Oak Ranch Road Sonora, CA 95370 | (209) 532–3691

 How can we tell if a Pond is healthy?
 Armed with tools for data collection, students will set out to discover for themselves the various life zones of a pond and what organisms live there.
 They will also collect data such as oxygen levels, turbidity, and pH to determine the health of the pond.
 In the microscope lab students will discover the microscopic world of euglena, amoebas, water bears and diatoms.

 Students will get the opportunity to challenge themselves on our climbing walls.
 Encourage students to face their fears in our High Ropes course.
 Students get harnessed up, learn basic belay commands, and climb one of our challenges either the Burma Bridge or Catwalk to our Crow's Nest where our staff will then hook you into our Zip Line!
-Students learn to encourage each other, can practice knot tying, and learn how to step out of their comfort zone.
+Students learn to encourage each other and learn how to step out of their comfort zone.

 Team Challenge